Our chicken taquitos recipe will help you make a large batch of crispy treats for dinner in just 40 minutes.

-The chicken-zucchini filling is stir-fried with onions until it all becomes translucent and browned a bit.
-Onion is a crucial element of sweetness and caramelization.
+The chicken-zucchini filling is stir-fried with onions until it all becomes translucent and browns a bit.
+Onion is a crucial element for sweetness and caramelization.

-Cheese is crucial, because it’s life.
-And, we’re using both types of cheese: ched and mozz.
+For this recipe, we’re using two types of cheese: ched and mozz.

-As said, we’ve kept the fat content in check, so you can rest assured and enjoy the stringy deliciousness.
+As we said before, we’ve kept the fat content in check, so you can rest assured and enjoy the stringy deliciousness.

 With the ingredients gathered, let’s get cooking.

 Here’s a summary of what you’ll be doing to the ingredients.
 For a more detailed how-to, refer to the recipe card down below: